BlitzFire3/slam-mirrorbot/README.md

 - [`xyou365`](https://github.com/xyou365) for Service Accounts script

 And many more people who aren't mentioned here, but can be found in [Contributors](https://github.com/SlamDevs/slam-mirrorbot/graphs/contributors).

+# Caution
+Heroku has started actions against people who exploit their APIs, make sure to use this in a sane way else your account might get banned.
+It is suggested that you use an alt e-mail to create account.